How the Jobs Fund Works

 – Applicants (contracting party) must be solvent, have been operating for more than two years, and have complete annual financial statements for the previous two financial years (these criteria apply specifically to the lead applicant);

-– Implementers must have a verifiable track record of at least three years technical experience in the area of interest.
+– Implementers must have a verifiable track record of at least three years of technical experience in the area of interest.

 See also: A Guide to Government Funding for SMEs